How Do I…?

 Reserve Materials/Place a Hold

 The catalog lists items from 49 libraries in Western Wisconsin.
 While your MORE library card works at any of these libraries, you can also request most items you find in the catalog and have them sent to the MORE library that is most convenient for you.
-Select the “Request it” option, then enter your name (first or last), library card number, and your preferred pick-up location.
+Select the “Request it” option, then enter your library card number, and a four digit PIN.
+The PIN can be set via the online catalog.
+The PIN must be a four digit number.
+Any number of users can have the same PIN.
+PINS not allowed include one where a number repeats consecutively three or more times or one in which a set repeats consecutively two or more times.
+(Examples: 0004, 8777, 0101) Choose your preferred pick-up location and click submit.
 Optionally, set a deadline for receiving the material so that the hold is cancelled if it’s not filled before the date you specify.
 Particularly on public computers, be sure to log out after requesting.

 As of May 2018, your request, also called a “hold”, will be filled with a copy from your pickup library, unless another library’s copy is available sooner.
 If your pickup location doesn’t own a copy, your hold will be filled with another library’s copy when it is not needed to fill a hold for pickup at that library.
 You will receive a telephone or email notice when the item is available for you to pick up.